-While reading texts such as Pride and Prejudice and The Detroit Project, students will analyze literature with a historical focus.
+Students will analyze literature with a historical focus.
 Students will explore ideas such as The defining moments in history and how individuals experienced them.; and How can we see a historical event through the eyes of an individual?
-Through this analysis, students will further their development of reading, writing, speaking and listening, and language skills while completing individual, small group, and whole-class activities and assignments.
+Through this analysis, students will further their development of reading, writing, speaking and listening, and language skills.
+Students will be required to complete individual, small group, and whole-class activities and assignments.
 Reading will be done in conjunction with the writing to model rich prose techniques and to spark ideas for student essays.

-ENGLISH 11A/11B 2125/2126

-0.5/0.5 credit Gr 11
+2125/2126 ENGLISH 11A/11B Gr 11 0.5/0.5 credit